KayhanB21/things-to-read-again/README.md

-# Sample Predictive Maintenance Project
+# Things to Read Again

 - tested with Python 3.8.11